k3jph/k3jph.github.io/_posts/2016/2016-08-22-why-i-wont-play-greedy-dice.md

 your opponent) some insight into your prize cards and allow for more selective draws.

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><h4><a href="http://shop.tcgplayer.com/pokemon/xy-breakthrough/town-map">Town Map</a></h4><p>Our marketplace is open, support your local gaming stores.
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><p class="h4"><a href="http://shop.tcgplayer.com/pokemon/xy-breakthrough/town-map">Town Map</a></p><p>Our marketplace is open, support your local gaming stores.
 More Details Card Number / Rarity: 150 / Uncommon Card Type: Item / / Card Text: Turn all of your Prize cards face up.
 (Those Prize cards remain face up for the rest of the game.)
 Want to become a pricing pro?</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 There's a counterargument that if Greedy Dice lands in your hand